-Sam – Great question.
-I wrote something similar several years ago, but there is some updated information that Jeff Nichols and I discussed in the Tactical Fitness Report podcast.
-These podcasts are often articles that I expand upon that are posted here on Military.com Fitness.
+Sam -- Great question.
+I wrote something similar several years ago, but there is some updated information that Jeff and I discussed in the Tactical Fitness Report podcast.
+These podcasts are often articles that I expand upon that are posted on Military.com Fitness.

-Banned Substances: The one thing you have to avoid at BUD/S is supplements.
+Banned substances: The one thing you have to avoid at BUD/S is supplements.
 There is a rule that all supplements (even vitamins) are banned from use.
-So, you will have to get extra protein and carbs in your food.
+So you will have to get extra protein and carbs in your food.

-Eat snacks throughout the day and evening after the three meals in a day you get at BUD/S. My favorite snack after dinner was beans and rice with canned chicken or tuna.
-During the day, I brought honey packets, baby carrot and apple slices with me in a zip lock bag and kept some in my locker for in between events.
-Consider the ABDs of Nutrition and do not forget hydration and electrolytes.
+Eat snacks throughout the day and evening after the three daily meals you get at BUD/S. My favorite snack after dinner was beans and rice with canned chicken or tuna.
+During the day, I brought honey packets, baby carrots and apple slices with me in a bag and kept some in my locker for between events.
+Consider the ABDs of Nutrition, and do not forget hydration and electrolytes.

 There is an entire fitness industry focused on recovery over the last 10 years, and Southern California is one of the leading areas in the United States on new technology.
 Take advantage and learn how compression clothing helps (not if you have blisters or chafing).
 Also consider Sensory Deprivation Float Pods for relaxing and decompressing.

 If you need the poor man's option, here are the recommendations:

 Ice bucket, alcohol, Vaseline, big bandages/tape and foam roller are a bare minimum to help you with recovery after a tough week of spec-ops training.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.